Fetching Book Cover Images and Related Data into Business Central

 After deleting the prior list, now import a new list of ISBN's from Excel.
 Clicking on the "Import ISBN Excel" button will ask you to specify the import file.

-We will take Column E and copy that column to a second tab, which our embedded Business Central App will pass to the ISBN dB to fill in related information: Title, Author, Publisher, MSRP, Category, Cover Image URL, format,etc.
+We will take Column E and copy that column to a second tab, which our embedded Business Central customization will pass to the ISBN dB to fill in related information: Title, Author, Publisher, MSRP, Category, Cover Image URL, format, etc.

-Once I copied the ISBN column onto a separate Excel tab, I go back to the Business Central menu and run the UPDATE action.
-This action will import the Excel list of ISBN's into Business Central so our App can then send them to the ISBN dB API to fetch related information: Title, Author, Publisher, MSRP, Category, Format, etc.
+Once the ISBN column has been copied onto a separate Excel tab, go back to the Business Central menu and run the UPDATE action.
+This action will import the Excel list of ISBN's into Business Central so our customization can then send them to the ISBN dB API to fetch related information: Title, Author, Publisher, MSRP, Category, Format, etc.

 Next step is to send these 970 ISBN's to ISBN dB API to fetch related information: Title, Author, Publisher, MSRP, Category, Format, etc. Use the POST Method from our App within BC.
 The POST command sends the entire list at once.
 The GET command is much slower because it sends one ISBN Request at a time.
 That said, there are times when you have to use GET because of high Internet traffic and POST misses a few.
 GET is more reliable, but takes 10 times as long.